 The Foundation awarded two fellowships in 2019-20, each valued at up to C$10,000 for in-country travel and expenses, and coverage of trans-Pacific travel with support in part from Cathay Pacific Airways.
 The Media Fellowships are a component of the Foundation’s Research Grants Program, funded through the proceeds of an endowment established by the Government of Canada.
 All grants will be awarded on a competitive basis.

 The fellowship accepts creative proposals that examine important and emerging stories on issues impacting Asia and relevant to Canada.
-The broad themes for 2014-2015 linked to the Canada-Asia relationship are:

 Applications should include:

-• A CV.
+• A current CV.

 Successful applicants will be selected by a jury formed by APF Canada.
-The key criteria are: significance of the topic, project feasibility, potential impact and personal qualifications.
+The key criteria are: significance of the topic, project feasibility, potential impact, and personal qualifications.
 The judges’ decision will be final.

 Seventy-five per cent of the Fellowship will be awarded upon signing of the award agreement.
 Twenty-five per cent will be withheld until final reporting.
 As per Revenue Canada requirements all Grant payments will be reported on a T4A at the end of each calendar year (refer to www.cra-arc.gc.ca IT340R and IT75R4 for additional information).

 Journalists will be expected to produce their completed articles and programs no later than March 31 of the next year.
 Recipients will be expected to forward to the Foundation copies of completed articles and programs that result from their trip.